 I don’t really understand how someone could lose weight using an Instant Pot.
 I need to lose over 50 pounds, so I’m certainly interested.
 But all I see is recipes for fatty beef roasts and cheesecakes.
 How is this device helpful for weight loss?

 Ten years ago, I lost 100 lbs and have been maintaining that weight loss ever since.
 While I didn’t use my Instant Pot for this initially, I did utilize meal prep ideas for weight loss as part of my journey.

 Since my weight loss occurred over 10 years ago, the Instant Pot wasn’t part of my arsenal during my weight loss process.
-But – in the last year I’ve found it a huge help for maintaining (which trust me, is just the same as the weight loss phase.)
+But in the last year, I’ve found it a huge help for maintaining (which trust me, is just the same as the weight loss phase.)
 I use my Instant Pot several times per week to make all types of recipes, many of which are listed below.

 Your Instant Pot can absolutely be a huge part of your weight loss strategy.